MongoDB backup prerequisites¶

 - Check that Percona Backup for MongoDB (PBM) is installed and

 Check that your MongoDB Services are managed as clusters in PMM.
-Go to PMM Inventory > Services page and make sure that all the services in the table specify a cluster name in the Other Details column.
-Services that do not specify a cluster name should be removed and re-added using command like the following:
+Go to PMM Inventory > Services page, expand the Details section on the Options column, and make sure that all the services in the table specify a cluster name.
+Services that do not specify a cluster name should be removed and re-added using commands like the following:

 pmm-admin add mongodb \ --username=pmm_mongodb --password=password \ query-source=profiler --cluster=mycluster